-Travelers from countries covered by Annex I to Council Recommendation (EU) 2020/912, including Australia, Japan, and New Zealand, may enter under the same conditions as above.
+Travelers from countries covered by Annex I to Council Recommendation (EU) 2020/912 may enter under the same conditions as visitors from green-list countries.

 Like other member countries of the European Union, masks are required in shops in Croatia.
 You also need to wear a mask while on public transportation and in taxis.
 Avoid crowded, indoor areas, such as bars and nightclubs, which have been sources of the virus spreading in the country.
 There are plenty of outdoor experiences to enjoy, and tour operators are imposing strict measures to keep travelers safe.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.